Effective Executive Leadership and the Challenges of Change Management

 School leadership continues to evolve as it always has done.
 Headteachers continue to find the role a fascinating and hugely satisfying one but also increasingly demanding and more recently, sometimes overwhelming.
 The accountability agenda, safeguarding, ever increasing expectation (Ofsted), curriculum review, keeping up with evidence-based pedagogy, budget constraints, recruitment and induction are a lot for one Headteacher to manage on their own and remain (relatively!) sane and enjoying their work.

 For this reason, it is now widely accepted that wise governing bodies and leadership teams choose to partner with other schools so that the load is shared and the Headteacher can continue to focus on the quality of learning and teaching in their school.
 Partnership might come in lots of different forms- soft federations, hard federations, academies.

-In this session Juliette will examine Executive Headship as a model for partnership working, looking specifically at:
+This session will examine Executive Headship as a model for partnership working, looking specifically at: